aws-samples/amazon-textract-textractor/README.md

 ```

 ## Cost

 - As you run this tool, it calls different APIs (Amazon Textract, optionally Amazon Comprehend, Amazon Comprehend Medical, Amazon Translate) in your AWS account.
 You will get charged for all the API calls made as part of the analysis.

+## .NET C# Implementation

+The complete implementation of .NET C# samples for Textractor is available inside `src-csharp` folder.
+For more details, refer to its [Readme](src-csharp/readme.md)

 ## Other Resources